helm/charts/stable/airflow/README.md

 If you enable set `dags.init_container.enabled=true`, the pods will try upon startup to fetch the git repository defined by `dags.git_repo`, on branch `dags.git_branch` as DAG folder.

-You can also add a `requirements.txt` file at the root of your DAG project to have other Python dependencies installed.

 This is the easiest way of deploying your DAGs to Airflow.